TaiwoEnoch/Budget-Tracker/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the below commands:

 ```
 rails s